ServiceStack/Bundler/README.md

 Now everytime you run **/bundler/bundler.cmd** it will scan these files, compiling and minifying any new or changed files.

-## Enable Mvc.Bundler.cs Html helpers inside view pages
+## Enable Bundler.cs Html helpers inside view pages

-To enable MVC Html helper's add **ServiceStack.Mvc** namespace to your views base class by editing your Views/Web.config:
+To enable MVC or ServiceStack Html helper's add **ServiceStack.Html** namespace to your views base class by editing your Views/Web.config:

     <system.web.webPages.razor>
     <pages pageBaseType="System.Web.Mvc.WebViewPage">